apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

 # Conclusion

-Cortex Data Lake is fully migrated from Dataflow streaming engine to Flink self managed streaming engine infrastructure.
+Palo Alto Networks® Cortex Data Lake is fully migrated from Dataflow streaming engine to Flink self managed streaming engine infrastructure.
 We have achieved our goals to run the system more cost efficiently (more than half cost cut), and run the infrastructure on multiple clouds such as GCP and AWS.
 We have learned how to build a large scale reliable production system based on open sources.
 We see large potentials to customize the system based on our specific needs as we have a lot of freedom to customize the open source code and configuration.
 In the next Part 2 post we will give more details on autoscaling and performance tuning parts.
 We hope our experience will be helpful for readers who will explore similar solutions for their own organizations.

 # Additional Resources